 Benefits of Boat Whip Systems

-However, here are a few other benefits for boat whips:
+Here are a few benefits of the boat whips system:

 - Easy to attach to the boat and un-attach when you're ready to go

 - Provides protection from high winds and other boat wakes by keeping the boat from bumping against the dock

 - Inexpensive alternative to boat davits and lifts